-- The ABSs must achieve a compulsory minimum compliance level, assessed by reference to the availability of information, in particular the data fields of the loan-level data reporting template. - To capture non-available fields, a set of six 'no data' (ND) options are included in the loan-level data reporting templates and must be filled in whenever particular data cannot be submitted in accordance with the loan-level data reporting template.
+3. To capture non-available fields, a set of six 'no data' (ND) options are included in ▶M9 the ECB's loan-level data reporting templates and must be filled in whenever particular data cannot be submitted in accordance with the loan-level data reporting template.

-$\label{eq:Table 1} Table \ \ I$ Explanation of the ND options
+Table 1 Explanation of the ND options